 Managing fatigue can make the difference between unnecessary suffering and the ability to enjoy life, your family, and your friends.
-If financial stress is contributing to your fatigue, Fifth Season may be able to help: Fifth Season’s Funds for Living and Giving (FLAG) Program allows clients with advanced stage illnesses to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
-If Fifth Season’s FLAG Program can help combat ALS fatigue, please don’t hesitate to contact us today.
+If financial stress is contributing to your fatigue, Fifth Season may be able to help: Fifth Season’s Funds for Living Program allows clients with advanced stage illnesses to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
+If Fifth Season’s Funds For Living Program can help combat ALS fatigue, please don’t hesitate to contact us today.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance